 For consumers purchasing a new AC unit, the first place they turn when researching efficiency is to the manufacturers’ SEER rating.
-The Seasonal Energy Efficiency Ratio is a metric used to measure the ratio of cooling output to energy consumed.
-In theory, at least, the higher the SEER rating, the more efficient the unit will be.
+The Seasonal Energy Efficiency Ratio is a metric used to measure the ratio of cooling output to the energy consumed.
+In theory, at least, the higher SEER rating of a unit means the greater energy efficiency you can expect.

 Unfortunately, SEER ratings don’t give a completely accurate picture of energy efficiency.
 Much like miles-per-gallon ratings for automobiles, SEER ratings are determined under optimal conditions.

 Let’s take a quick look at SEER ratings to understand a little about what they are, and another way of looking at energy efficiency that may be better at determining the best AC choice.

 What is the Purpose of an A/C Unit Seer Rating?